Nic White: International career

-White made his debut for Australia against Argentina in Perth in 2013 and played a leading role in Australia's narrow victory.
+White made his debut for Australia against Argentina in Perth in 2013 a narrow victory for Australia.
 He started all three tests in the June series against France in 2014, which the Wallabies won 3-0.
-Coming off the bench in 2015 against New Zealand in Sydney, White was instrumental in the Wallabies posting their first win over the All Blacks since 2011.
-He kicked a 50-metre penalty and scored a brilliant individual try, converting for a personal tally of ten points in the 27-19 victory.
+He came off the bench in 2015 against New Zealand in Sydney, with the Wallabies posting their first win over the All Blacks since 2011.

-In July 2015, White signed a contract to join French Top 14 side Montpellier Hérault.

-On 16 March 2017, White signed for English club Exeter Chiefs in England’s Premiership Rugby from the 2017-18 season.

-On 9 October 2019, White returned home to Australia to rejoin his Super Rugby side Brumbies.